JuliaImages/Images.jl/doc/core.md

 suitably-defined `AbstractArray` type, you can probably use `Image` without needing to create alternative `AbstractImageDirect` types.

-`properties` is a dictionary, usually using `String` keys, that allows you to annotate images.
-More detail about these is below.
+`properties` is a dictionary, usually with `String` keys, that allows you to annotate images.
+More detail about these can be found below.

 The only other concrete image type is for indexed images: